Osaka: Origins: Jōmon and Yayoi period

 The earliest evidence of settlements in the Osaka area are the Morinomiya ruins (森ノ宮遺跡, Morinomiya iseki) which is located in the central Chuo-ku district.
-Buried human skeletons and a kaizuka (a mound containing remains) were found, as well as shell mounds, oysters, and other interesting archeological discoveries from the Jomon period.
+Buried human skeletons and a (a mound containing remains) were found, as well as shell mounds, oysters, and other interesting archeological discoveries from the Jomon period.
 In addition to the remains of consumed food, there were arrow heads, stone tools, fishing hooks and crockery with remains from rice processing.
 It is estimated that the ruins contain 2,000-year-old debris between the Jomon and Yayoi period.
 The findings of the archeological sites are exhibited in an adjacent building.

 In the years between the end of the Jōmon period and the beginning of the Yayoi period, the sediments that were deposited north of the Uemachi peninsula / plateau transformed Kawachi Bay into a lagoon.
-During the Yayoi period (300 BCE-250 CE), permanent habitation on the plains grew as rice farming became popular.
+During the Yayoi period (300 BCE – 250 CE), permanent habitation on the plains grew as rice farming became popular.

 At the beginning of the third century CE the grand shrine of Sumiyoshi-taisha was inaugurated near the harbor, commissioned by consort Empress Jingū.
 This Shinto shrine structure survived historical events, which inaugurated a new style in the construction of Shinto shrines, called Sumiyoshi-zukuri.
 The maritime panorama enjoyed from the shrine gardens inspired several artists, and nowadays the representations of that type of landscape are called Sumiyoshi drawings.

 Towards the end of the Yayoi period the Uemachi plateau-peninsula expanded further, transforming the Kawachi Lagoon into a lake (河内湖) connected to the mouth of the Yodo River, which had widened to the south.